 Magnolia blossoms are large, graceful flowers that bloom in early spring on Magnolia plants.
 These trees (or large shrubs) are easy to grow in residential yards.
 Magnolia blossoms also make stunning cut flowers, either by themselves or as part of a custom spring floral arrangement.

 Read on to learn all about growing, enjoying, and creating with magnolia blossoms.

 Each type of magnolia has slightly different blossoms.
 In general, magnolia blossoms are bowl-shaped, star-shaped, or a mixture of the two (saucer-shaped).
-The difference lies in the size and shape of the petals and colour.
+The difference lies in the size and shape of the petals and color.
 Some magnolia flowers are only about 2 inches wide, while others can approach 12 inches wide!
-In terms of colour, magnolia blossoms come in white, cream, yellow/green, purple, and pink.
+In terms of color, magnolia blossoms come in white, cream, yellow/green, purple, and pink.

 “In Magnolia, Michelia, and Liriodendron (the Magnoliaceae), the flowers are large and often showy, with numerous spirally arranged petals, stamens, and ovules.The Botanical Garden Volume 1: Trees and Shrubs, by Roger Phillips & Martyn Rix

 So what do various magnolia blossoms look like?
 The lily magnolia has long pink petals like an oriental lily which droop over dramatically as it blooms.
 The star magnolia has smaller white petals that open wide in a cheery star daisy-like shape.
 The southern magnolia has elegant cup-shaped white flowers which resemble old-fashioned garden roses.